McGonigle Hall

-McGonigle Hall is an athletic facility that is located on the campus of Temple University in Philadelphia, Pennsylvania.
+McGonigle Hall is an athletic facility located on the campus of Temple University in Philadelphia, Pennsylvania.
 Temple women's basketball splits games between McGonigle Hall and the Liacouras Center.
 The gym is also home to Temple women's fencing, women's gymnastics, and volleyball.

 History and notable features

 McGonigle Hall was built between 1967 and 1969 as part of a 250,000-square-foot building for Temple's intercollegiate athletics.
 The entire facility was built at a cost of $8 million and included teaching, research, and training facilities.
 The basketball arena originally sat 4,500 and was also home to the school's wrestling and gymnastics program.
 The building was named for Arthur T. McGonigle, a Temple University trustee and pretzel magnate from Reading, Pennsylvania who donated the new facility's furniture and equipment.

 McGonigle Hall opened on December 2, 1969, with a Temple University men's basketball win over St. John's.
 The venue served as the home of men's basketball until it was replaced in 1997 by the Liacouras Center.

 In 2012, the University completed a $48 million renovation and expansion of Pearson and McGonigle Halls, providing additional classrooms, faculty and coaching staff offices as well as state-of-the-art men's and women's basketball practice facilities.